revathskumar/blog.revathskumar.com/_posts/2014-08-08-css-box-sizing-border-box.md

 `box-sizing: content-box` will set to the default box model of non IE browsers.

+`box-sizing` property is vendor specific, so you may need to use

+{% highlight css %}
+.someclass {
+  -ms-box-sizing: border-box;
+  -moz-box-sizing: border-box;
+  -webkit-box-sizing: border-box;
+  box-sizing: border-box;
+}
+{% endhighlight %}

 ## * {box-sizing: border-box}

 [Paul Irish](http://twitter.com/paul_irish) has written an [blog post](http://www.paulirish.com/2012/box-sizing-border-box-ftw/) on advantage of resting all the elements to border-box by default.
 In non IE browsers, the default box-sizing is **content-box**.

+To reset all elements to border-box,

+{% highlight css %}
+*, *:before, *:after {
+  -ms-box-sizing: border-box;
+  -moz-box-sizing: border-box;
+  -webkit-box-sizing: border-box;
+  box-sizing: border-box;
+}
+{% endhighlight %}